 - Please call (513) 217-3700, send an e-mail to email@example.com, or visit in person at 1 North Main Street, Middletown, Ohio, 45042.

-- Middletown College Information Sessions are held at the Middletown Campus at 9 a.m. and 6:30 p.m. on the first and third Tuesday of the month, except on school holidays or when the campus is closed.
+- Middletown Campus Information Sessions are held at 9 a.m. and 6:30 p.m. every Tuesday, except on school holidays or when the campus is closed.